The Big 3

 The Big 3 was a programme of work to improve our network, enhance our hosting environment and boost our storage capabilities.

-At the end of 2019, The Big 3 project had completed all of its original objectives.
-The year-long initiative to deliver next generation infrastructure, updating our university network, storage and hosting environments, was delivered to time and budget.
+Split into the two phases, the first phase ended in December 2019 having successfully achieved all of its original objectives.
+The initiative to deliver next generation infrastructure, updating our university network, storage and hosting environments, was delivered to time and budget.

 What we did...

-We want our staff and students to have a reliable, resilient network that provides them with high-speed broadband whenever they need it.
+We want our staff and students to have a reliable, resilient network that provides them with high-speed internet whenever they need it.

 To do this, we have laid 136.5km of fibre-optic cable throughout the city to ensure all of our University buildings are part of this strong network.